yingsihao/NetworkStructureComparison/README.md

+# README
-# This is the project for the class of John E. Hopcroft.
+    This is the project for the class of John E. Hopcroft.
 We are trying to compare the performance of skip network and vanilla network.